ChefNova/ai-chef/README.md

 ### Initial definition of success

 Evaluation should examine receipt extraction accuracy, quantity/unit errors, the effort of correcting inventory, whether confirmation occurs before every recommendation, whether users can select a meal, whether suggestions preserve explicit constraints, whether missing ingredients are visible, and whether instructions are understandable.
-Completion time, constraint violations, and user feedback are candidate measures; Person 3 will define the test cases and acceptance thresholds for Checkpoint 2.
+Completion time, constraint violations, and user feedback are candidate measures; We will define the test cases and acceptance thresholds for Checkpoint 2.

 ## Competitive Landscape